 - The Written Word (pdf), Sacramento Magazine, May 2012

-A self-proclaimed “woman in progress,” I am most passionate about creativity and the power of the written word.
+A self-proclaimed “woman in progress,” I am most passionate about personal storytelling and the power of the written word.
 I have been writing for as long as I can remember.
 Some of my earliest memories include sitting on the front lawn of my childhood home, leaning against the trunk of a huge tree, knees bent to prop up my spiral-bound notebook, pencil in hand.

 I’m originally from the San Francisco Bay Area (San Ramon is where I went to high school) and I ended up in Sacramento after attending college at a strict, private Christian school in Florida.
-After college I was lucky enough to get a job at a weekly community newspaper and I have been working in publishing ever since.
-Initially I didn’t choose Sacramento as my home, but the longer I stayed the more I grew to love it.
+After college, I was lucky enough to get a job at a weekly community newspaper and I have been working in publishing ever since.
+Initially, I didn’t choose Sacramento as my home, but the longer I stayed the more I grew to love it.
 And eventually I did choose it—instead of moving in search of the things I was looking for, I choose to stay and contribute to creating the city I wanted to live in.

 The Health Stuff

 Yes, I write and share a lot about health, wellness, nutrition, and food.
 But that is not the focus of my work.
 I share about those things because it is part of my story.
 The nutshell version of my health story is: I went through a pretty low point in 2010.
 I was suffering from severe depression, filed for bankruptcy, and was laid off from my job.
 In February 2011 I experienced an episode of optic neuritis, which ultimately lead to an MS diagnosis in June 2012.
 With the support of my husband, I decided against drug therapy treatment and have been managing my health through diet and supplementation since November 2012.
 Click here for the posts I’ve written about my health journey.